mauro-andre/CuboMX/README.md

 ### Handling User Events with `mx-on` (or `@`)

 This directive attaches an event listener to an element, allowing you to call a method on your component in response to a user interaction.
-You can use any standard browser DOM event, like `click`, `submit`, `keydown`, `mouseenter`, etc.

 **Basic Syntax:**